shivamsharma006/shivamsharma006/README.md

 <!--   <a href="https://github.com/DenverCoder1/readme-typing-svg"> -->
     <img src="https://readme-typing-svg.herokuapp.com?color=E22FE4&width=380&height=28&lines=Hi👋+I'm+Shivam+Sharma..;Open-Source+Enthusiast..;Learning+In+Public..;Empowering+Others;Nice+To+Meet+You+....&center=true"></a></p>

+My name is Shivam Sharma, and I am currently pursuing my Bachelor’s in Computer Science and Engineering from GL Bajaj Institute of Technology and Management, with a CGPA of 8.20 so far.
+Over the past few years, I’ve developed a strong foundation in both software development and problem-solving.
+I primarily work with Java and JavaScript, and I have built a solid command over full-stack development using technologies like React, Redux, Node.js, Express.js, and MongoDB.
+I have built various full stack real-world projects like ‘Sensai,’ an AI career coach using Gemini AI and Next.js;  second one is ‘Welth,’ a personal finance platform with smart budgeting insights; and the last one is ‘Medimeet,’ an online doctor consultation system with real-time video calls and prescription delivery.
+I have completed internships at Palo Alto Networks and Zscaler, where I worked on cybersecurity fundamentals including zero-trust architecture.
+I also contributed to an AI project under Microsoft and SAP, building a resume screening system and Recently, at TechSonIx Solutions, I developed a responsive personal portfolio website using React and Redux, major focusing on clean UI.
+Apart from that I’m also highly active in coding platform, I’ve solved over 1000 plus problems on LeetCode and frequently participate in hackathons like Hackaccino and Google HackSprint, which helped me improve my problem solving logic.
+Right now, I’m looking for an opportunity where I can contribute as a software engineer, work on meaningful products, and continue learning from an experienced team.

 🌱 I’m currently learning MERN and working on Projects

 💬 Ask me about Web Development & MERN Stack